ssrando/ssrando/README.md

     pip install -r requirements.txt

-6) Take a clean E 1.00 ISO (make sure to verify the hashes in dolphin: crc="2b48d050" md5="e7c39bb46cf938a5a030a01a677ef7d1" sha1="9cf9a4a7ed2a6a4abb4582e3304af1327c160640") and put it in the sslib directory (in the following steps it will be simply called disc.iso)
+6) Take a clean E 1.00 ISO (make sure to verify the hashes in dolphin: crc="2b48d050" md5="e7c39bb46cf938a5a030a01a677ef7d1" sha1="9cf9a4a7ed2a6a4abb4582e3304af1327c160640") and put it somewere you can find it again(in the following steps it will be simply called disc.iso)
-7)

-    wit extract disc.iso actual-extract

-8) Copy the actual-extract folder and name it modified-extract 9)
+7)Start the GUI/Setup by writeing this into your terminal:
 On Linux:

     python3 randoscript.py